Khrameeva-Lab/contact-hunter/README.md

        </ul>

    The file with background can be generated based on the data you are exploring.
 For example, if you are going to find contacts for a list of specific SNPs it is reasonable to use a list with all the rest SNPs from the relevant GWAS study as a background.
 For a set of differentially expressed genes, all other TSSs can be background.
 For more details on background read the paper https://doi.org/10.1038/nature19847.

 <p align="right">(<a href="#top">back to top</a>)</p>

 #### Command-line-usage
-Type  _contact-hunter  -h_   in terminal to view all the parameter description.
+Type  _contact-hunter  -h_   in terminal to view all the parameters description.
   ```sh
    contact-hunter COOL_PATH   LOCUS_BACKGROUND   LOCUS_TEST   RESOLUTION   DISTANCE   RESULTS_FILE
    ```